Vushin/linux-git-workshop/src/ch1-linux.md

 More info: <https://en.wikipedia.org/wiki/Desktop_environment>

 Most linux distributions meant for desktop use come with a pre-installed desktop environment.
 For example, Ubuntu comes with GNOME while Kubuntu, a spinoff of Ubuntu, comes with KDE.
 It is important to note basically any linux distribution can be used with any desktop environment.
 In fact, some distro websites (like <https://fedoraproject.org/spins/>) provide a download for each popular desktop environment.
+Arch is somewhat unique in that it doesn't come with a desktop environment at all.
+Instead, users will need to install one after installing the distro itself.

 ## Why should I care about Linux?